Xamarin Forms Development

 What is Xamarin?

-Xamarin.Forms is where things become especially efficient.
-It lets developers write both the logic and the user interface in a shared C# / XAML codebase meaning that you’re literally designing the app once and deploying it across Android, iOS and Windows.
+Xamarin.Forms is where things can become especially efficient.
+You write both your logic and your UI in a shared C# / XAML codebase, meaning you design the app once and can then deploy it to Android, iOS and Windows.
+Fewer screens to maintain, fewer bugs to chase and far fewer late nights spent wondering why one platform behaves differently from the others.
 Developers rejoice!

-If you need your app to look and feel exactly right on each platform then Xamarin.Native gives you full control by letting you design separate UIs using native tools like UIKit (for iOS) and Android.Views (for Android) whilst still sharing your business logic in C#.
-It’s a welcome middle ground for those who want both performance and platform specific aesthetics.
+If you're a bit of a perfectionist and need your app to look and feel exactly right, without compromise on each platform, Xamarin.Native gives you that control.
+You're able to build separate UIs using native tools such as UIKit (iOS) and Android.Views (Android), whilst still sharing your business logic in C#.
+It’s the best of both worlds - native performance and platform specific sass without rewriting everything from scratch.

 Wearables and IoT development - Xamarin is also used to build apps for wearables (think smartwatches and fitness bands) and even Internet of Things (IoT) devices.